~/.openclaw/workspace). The model only remembers what gets

 Dreaming

-Dreaming is an optional background consolidation pass for memory.
-It collects short-term recall signals, scores candidates, and promotes only qualified items into long-term memory (MEMORY.md):
+Dreaming is the default background consolidation path for memory.
+It collects short-term recall signals, scores candidates, and promotes only qualified owner or agent-derived items into long-term memory (MEMORY.md):

 memory-coreauto-manages one recurring cron job for a full dreaming sweep. - Thresholded: promotions must pass score, recall-frequency, and query-diversity gates.